mainwp/mainwp/readme.txt

 * Preventative: Multiple security improvements

 = 4.1.3.1 - 12-8-20 =
-* Fixed: An issue with Reconnecting sites when using the Reconnect button in Connection Status widget
+* Fixed: An issue with Reconnecting sites when using the Reconnect button in the Connection Status widget
 * Fixed: An issue with the Test Connection feature on specific hosts
 * Updated: Site removal confirmation notice
 * Updated: Support for translating strings ([PR459](https://github.com/mainwp/mainwp/pull/459) - thanks [Santiago Becerra](https://github.com/sanbec))